drhsqlite/fossil-mirror/www/gitusers.md

 #### <a id="whatchanged"></a> What Changed?

-A related command is `git whatchanged`, which gives results similar to `git log --raw`.
+A related — though deprecated — command is `git whatchanged`, which gives results similar to `git log --raw`, so we cover it here.

 Though there is no `fossil whatchanged` command, the same sort of information is available.
 For example, to pull the current changes from